Plumsail/forms-docs/Public/how-to/email.rst

 Adding DataTable to email body
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The |DataTable control| stored as an array of objects.
+The |DataTable control| is stored as an array of objects.

 .. |DataTable control| raw:: html